Pearl Harbor (film): Box office

 During its opening weekend, Pearl Harbor generated a total of $59 million, then made $75.1 million during its first four days.
 At the time, it achieved the second-highest Memorial Day weekend gross, behind The Lost World: Jurassic Park.
 The film also had the fourth-highest opening weekend, after the latter film, The Mummy Returns and Star Wars: Episode I – The Phantom Menace.
 For 15 years, it would have the highest opening weekend for a Ben Affleck film until 2016 when Batman v Superman: Dawn of Justice surpassed it.
 When the film was released, it topped the box office, knocking out Shrek.
-It earned $30 million during its second weekend while staying at the number one spot ahead of the latter film, Moulin Rouge! and The Animal.
+It earned $30 million during its second weekend while staying at the number one spot ahead of the latter film, Moulin Rouge!, What's the Worst That Could Happen? and The Animal.
 This was the most recent film to top the box office for multiple weeks until that August when American Pie 2 became the next one to do so.
 The film would then drop into third place behind Swordfish and Shrek, making $14.9 million and beating out fourth place newcomer Evolution.

 In Japan, the film opened on 424 screens and grossed $7.2 million in its opening weekend (including $1.6 million in previews), a record for Buena Vista International in Japan, and the sixth highest opening of all-time.
 Meanwhile, Pearl Harbor generated a three-day gross of $4.5 million in the United Kingdom, becoming the country's fourth-highest June opening weekend, behind Batman & Robin, The Matrix and The Mummy.
 It had a record opening in China, grossing $3.9 million in 6 days.
 The film also made $2.5 million in Mexico, making it the fifth-highest opening for a live-action film in the country, trailing The Phantom Menace, The Mummy Returns, Mission: Impossible 2 and Godzilla.
 Making $870,000, it was Argentina's second-highest opening of 2001, after Hannibal.

 Pearl Harbor grossed $198,542,554 at the US and Canadian box office and $250,678,391 overseas for a worldwide total of $449,220,945, making this the sixth-highest-grossing film of 2001.
 It is also the third-highest-grossing romantic drama film of all time, as of January 2013, behind Titanic and Ghost.